AImitSK/skamp/docs/planning/marken-dna/04-PHASE-3-KI-CHAT.md

 ### DOCUMENT STRUCTURE:
 Structure the document strictly per message: 1.
 Core, 2.
 Proof, 3.
 Benefit.

+### COMPLETION PROTOCOL:
-Set [PROGRESS:100] when all key messages are fully defined with proof and benefit.`, },
+When all key messages are fully defined with proof and benefit:
+1. Summarize the message toolkit in a structured way
+2. Ask explicitly: "Is this summary correct and complete?"
+3. Only after user confirmation: Set [PROGRESS:100] and [STATUS:completed]
+4. Without confirmation, the status remains "draft"`, },
 };